 Now boot from USB you’ll see a Chrome OS logo and after a few seconds the Welcome screen where you can configure the OS as per your choice.

-Microsoft have been a bad boy when people try to set Google Chrome as their default web browser, it’ll be interesting to see the fight between desktop operating system of Microsoft and Google.
-Google is better at mobile android operating system, where Microsoft Windows have the monopoly.
-We’ve had unofficial forks of chromium OS in past and even with Play Store and Google Assistant but Google officially releasing the OS to public as developer preview is another level excitement.
-Forks such as FydeOS, ArnoldtheBat, OpenThos looks similar to Chrome OS but have their downs in terms of reliability and performance.
-Google is supposed to support majority of the hardware, and we might see better and refined builds of the same in near future.
+Microsoft has been a bad boy when people try to set Google Chrome as their default web browser, it’ll be interesting to see the fight between the desktop operating system of Microsoft and Google.
+Google is better at the mobile android operating system, whereas Microsoft Windows have the monopoly.
+We’ve had unofficial forks of chromium OS in past and even with Play Store and Google Assistant but Google officially releasing the OS to the public as a developer preview is another level of excitement.
+Forks such as FydeOS, ArnoldtheBat, and OpenThos look similar to Chrome OS but have their downs in terms of reliability and performance.
+Google is supposed to support the majority of the hardware, and we might see better and refined builds of the same in near future.
 If the first unstable chrome os flex is this awesome and created a buzz in the market then take it for granted that it’ll surely make an impact to the deksoto users.

-Linux never been able to replace Windows, and even when Microsoft being too cold stoned for 3rd party browsers.
+Linux has never been able to replace Windows, even when Microsoft is too cold-stoned for 3rd party browsers.